Home Remedies For The Common Cold

 Honey has been used as a common cold fighter for years, and can be effective in shortening the lifespan of a cold.

-Rose hip tea is full of vitamin C and can help prevent colds.
+Rose hip tea is full of vitamin C and can help prevent the common cold.

 Lemons, oranges, and apple cider are all considered to be cold remedies.

 Historically, the layers of the onion were believed to draw contagious diseases from the patient; onions were often hung in sickrooms.
 Today, we know that onions have antibacterial qualities.

 Cut up fresh garlic cloves and add them to chicken soup or other foods, or swallow small chunks of raw garlic like pills.

 Like garlic and onion, horseradish generates lots of heat to help offset the common cold.

 Prunes are rich in fiber, vitamins A and B, iron, calcium, and phosphorus.